verhas/jamal/README.md

 macro is only defined if the macro is NOT yet defined in the current scope or any other larger scope.

-When the name of the macro contains at least one  colon charater `:` then the macro will be defined in the global scope and thus valid from that point on everywhere in the text.
-It is also possible to define a user defined macro to be global without `:` in the name.
+When the name of the macro contains at least one colon character `:` then the macro will be defined in the global scope and thus valid from that point on everywhere in the text.
+It is also possible to define a user-defined macro to be global without `:` in the name.
 If the very first character of the name of the macro is `:` then this character is removed and the macro is defined in the global scope.

-When a user defined macro is used the parameters are defined after the name of the macro.
-In case of user defined macros there is no `@` or `#` in front of the name of the macro.
-Thw parameters stand after the name of the macro separated by a character.
+When a user-defined macro is used the parameters are defined after the name of the macro.
+In case of user-defined macros, there is no `@` or `#` in front of the name of the macro.
+The parameters stand after the name of the macro separated by a character.
 The first non-whitespace character after the name of the macro is the separator character.
 It is usually `/` as in the examples below, but it can be any character that does not appear inside any of the actual values of the parameters.
 The number of the parameters should be exactly the same as the formal parameters.

-In the following sample code you can see some examples that demonstrate these.
+In the following sample code, you can see some examples that demonstrate these.

 <!-- USE SNIPPET */define -->
 ```jam